aslavinska/smkingdom/README.md

-Manual Test Examples can be found [here.](https://onlinetestcase.com/test-cases-for-pagination/) Django blog application tutorial can be found [here.](https://djangocentral.com/building-a-blog-application-with-django/) Django commet system tutorial can be found [here.](https://djangocentral.com/creating-comments-system-with-django/)
+Manual Test Examples can be found [here.](https://onlinetestcase.com/test-cases-for-pagination/) Django blog application tutorial can be found [here.](https://djangocentral.com/building-a-blog-application-with-django/) Django commet system tutorial can be found [here.](https://djangocentral.com/creating-comments-system-with-django/) Text for post examples has been taken [here.](https://www.lipsum.com/)

 ## Media
 All images in the blog and main pages were take from private Sailor Shushu official archives.
 All rights reserved.